holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_terminal/00_terminal_basics/lesson_plan.md

             - BitPics
         - Need to read carefully
         - On computer and within the 1st/2nd floor of the school
-    - Rules
-        - No running
-        - No yelling
-        - I have a worksheet if it gets too crazy
-        - If you get stuck, ask for help
     - Background
         - Harry Potter themed scavenger hunt
         - Use clues in the computer and the real world
         - You're going to "wake up" as Harry Potter
-        - Demonstrate up until actually viewing the initial clue
+    - Walk through commands in HP world
+        - `ls` -> lumos
+        - `cd` -> change door
+        - `cat` -> trusty cat
+    - Do `demo` with Dobby
     - Run an example together on my computer
         - Explore first few rooms and discuss
+    - Rules
+        - No running
+        - No yelling
+        - I have a worksheet if it gets too crazy
+        - Take the clue you find with you... everyone's is hidden in unique spot
+        - If you get stuck, ask for help
+    - Demonstrate the rules
+        - Show me an example of quietly finding a clue
+        - Show me an example of quietly walking through the halls
 - Partner up
 - Go!